 Decodable text (containing words made up of only GPCs and sight words explicitly taught) should be used to assess sentence reading and writing.
 There are a number of commercial decodable reading series from which you can draw sentences.
 SPELD SA’s website provides free-to-download decodable texts.
 To assess writing, dictate sentences in phrases of about 3 words.

-When children start playing Phonics Hero they will be presented with the option to start at the beginning or take a phonics assessment, like this:
+When children start playing Phonics Hero they will be presented with the option to start at the beginning or take a placement test, like this:

-If you choose the assessment option, the game uses nonsense words for the phonics assessment, like this:
+If you choose the placement test, the game uses nonsense words to assess the child, like this:

 One thing to remember is your phonics assessment is always going to be better than a computer’s so I would recommend you move the children based on your own data.
 You can move children’s levels from your Teacher Account – this video shows you how.